apache/openwhisk/ansible/README.md

 #### Mac Setup - Python Interpreter
-The MacOS environment makes the assumption that you installed python in /usr/local/bin using brew.
+The MacOS environment assumes Python is installed in `/usr/local/bin` which is the default location when using `brew`.
-If you encounter the following error message during testing of your setup
+The following error will occur if Python is located elsewhere:

 ```
 ansible all -i environments/mac -m ping